Generating Credentials

 Basic Credentials

-Synqly uses HTTP basic authentication with a dedicated ServiceNow user (username and password).
-Collections on that user define Incident table access for Synqly.
-Complete step 1, then assign collections on the integration user in step 2 using the tables immediately before that step.
+HTTP basic authentication uses a dedicated ServiceNow user (username and password).
+Collections on that user define Incident table access.
+Review the role tables in step 1, then create the integration user and assign those roles in step 2.

-You typically do not need an extra custom integration role unless administrators tied an optional Incident ACL to one—in that case they create the role and ACL first, then you assign that role along with the collections below.
+You typically do not need an extra custom integration role unless administrators tied an optional Incident ACL to one—in that case they create the role and ACL first, then you assign that role along with the collections in step 1.

-For Synqly HTTP paths, see [Ticketing accessed provider endpoints](/guides/connectors/ticketing/accessed-provider-endpoints).
+For HTTP paths, see [Ticketing accessed provider endpoints](/guides/connectors/ticketing/accessed-provider-endpoints).

 Recommended minimal collections for standard Incident CRUD and query (apply when you assign roles on the integration user in the next step):